AlfrescoArchive/acs-community-deployment/README.md

 kubectl get service singed-chipmunk-nginx-ingress-controller -o jsonpath={.spec.ports[0].nodePort}
 # This will print a port like: 30917

-# The ip from the previous command and port will be used later
+# Remember the ip from the prev command and port to get the
+# external address value: http://172.31.147.123:30917 that we will use later
 ```

 #### Step 3 Add the alfresco incubator helm repository